Thursday, June 8, 2017

-Mair was one of those shaking their fists three years ago to a full house at Evergreen Hall when the company informed local residents of their plan and was looking for feedback.
+Mair was one of those shaking their fists three years ago to a full house at Evergreen Hall when the company informed local resident of their plan and was looking for feedback.
 They certainly got feedback – lots of it.

-The much-maligned Kinder Morgan pipeline, which has tens of thousands of clicks against the project, was one of the election platforms of NDP leader John Horgan.
+The much-maligned Kinder Morgan pipeline which has tens of thousands of clicks against the project was one of the election platforms of NDP leader John Horgan.

 In an item on The Voice last week, Grand Chief Stewart Phillip, President of the Union of British Columbia Indian Chiefs, vowed to stop the project indicating there were 19 lawsuits against the Trans Mountain expansion referring to oil executives as "reckless cowboys"

 The House of Commons speaker noted in the Hansards that MPs were guided by the following principals:

 (a) has social license to proceed; (b) is critical to the Canadian economy and the creation of thousands of jobs; (c) is safe and environmentally sound, as recognized and accepted by the National Energy Board; (d) is under federal jurisdiction with respect to approval and regulation; and (e) should be constructed with the continued support of the federal government, as demonstrated by the Prime Minister personally announcing the approval of the project.

 According to Phillip, Kinder Morgan is getting ready to offer company shares in an effort to raise $1.75 billion

 Last month, Rex Murphy noted in a National Post commentary the term "social licence" was elastic.